Breast Cancer Screening & Diagnostics

 During your annual physical, your physician will examine your breasts to check for lumps, unusual texture, nipple discharge or rashes.
 Your physician is trained to detect many abnormalities that you may not be aware of.
 During the exam you will be asked to raise your arms, or place your hands on your waist to see if there is any puckering or unusual movement of breast tissue.
 You should report any breast pain or tenderness or anything unusual that you have noticed concerning your breasts or your armpit areas.

-If a lump or other abnormality is detected, your doctor will most likely recommend further testing.
+If a lump or other abnormality is detected during your breast screening, your doctor will most likely recommend further testing.
 Most of these lumps and masses are not malignant but will require testing to rule out cancer.
 This can include a mammogram, ultrasound, or a biopsy of the lump.
 It should be noted that lumps that are soft, round and movable are usually not cancerous.
 Masses that seem attached to breast tissue and are hard and oddly shaped are more likely to be cancerous and must be investigated further to rule out cancer.

 Breast Cancer Screening & Diagnostics Methods:

 Routine Breast Self-Examinations

 The first step in breast cancer screening in Los Angeles should be breast self-exams.
 Adult women of all ages are encouraged to perform breast self-exams at least once a month.
 Self breast exams help you to be familiar with how your breasts look and feel so you can alert your healthcare professional if there are any changes.
 40% of diagnosed breast cancers are detected by women who feel a lump, so establishing a regular breast self-exam is very important.

 A screening mammogram is an x-ray image of the breast that shows changes in the tissue, new lumps, or tiny clusters of calcium that can be the first signs of cancer that cannot be felt or seen on MRI, Ultrasound or breast self-exam.